-Over recent years I have conducted many process, outcome, formative and summative evaluations.
-All focused on improving service delivery as well as measuring outcomes.
-These include:
+I have conducted many process, outcome, formative and summative evaluations, all focused on improving services.

-Contact’s specialist welfare rights advice service, funded by Big Lottery.
-This expert service provides detailed advice for families with disabled children, which is otherwise very hard to find.
-My evaluation looked at outcomes for families as well as views on Contact’s processes .
+Over 2016-18 I evaluated Contact’s specialist welfare rights advice service.
+Funded by Big Lottery, this specialist advice line provides expert advice for families with disabled children, which is otherwise very hard to find.
+My evaluation looked at outcomes for families as well as views on how the advice was given and the ease of using Contact’s telephone- and web-based service.
+I also advised Contact on how to simplify their data collection systems whilst getting more from them.
 Read the short executive summary or my full report.

-Lambeth Early Action Partnership (LEAP), a multi-agency, multi-faceted, early intervention programme aiming to improve the outcomes for the poorest children in Lambeth, for example through diet and exercise advice for pregannt mothers; mental health support, training local parents and bulding local community capacity.
+Lambeth Early Action Partnership (LEAP), is a multi-agency, multi-faceted, early intervention programme, funded by the Lottery, aiming to improve outcomes for the poorest children in Lambeth.
+Constituent projects covered diet and exercise advice for pregnant mothers; mental health support for parents; Involving and training local parents as advisers; and building community capacity.

 Our Rights Our Voice, a Department of Health funded project to improve awareness of disabled children’s and young people’s rights when using NHS services